lilja85/m101j-lecture6/README.md

 Windows equivalent of the bash scripts supplied by the tutor in M101J course lecture 6.

-I included some more files to be able to play with the shard some more.

-To install just download and run create_shard.bat in a command shel in windows.
+To install just download the files and run create_shard.bat in a command shel in windows.
 Edit the paths to the db files if neccesary.

-#Extra files
+##Extra files

 I also included some extra files.